Water infrastructure and treatment facilities

 Low lake level pumping station

-Construction on a low lake level pumping station is underway and scheduled for completion in 2020.
-The pumping station will allow the Water Authority to pump water from Lake Mead from an elevation as low as 875 feet above sea level.
+Construction on a low lake level pumping station was completed in 2020, allowing the Water Authority to pump water from Lake Mead from an elevation as low as 875 feet above sea level.
+The pumping station has the capacity to deliver up to 900 million gallons of water a day to our treatment facilities.

 Alfred Merritt Smith Water Treatment Facility